wisdom1457/attendancesapp/README.md

    php -S localhost:8000 -t public
    ```

-3. Visit [http://localhost:8000](http://localhost:8000) and log in with one of the seeded accounts.
+3. Visit [http://localhost:8000](http://localhost:8000) and either log in with one of the seeded accounts or open `/signup.php` to create a delivery, sanitary seller, AC servicer, or checker account for testing.

 ## Roadmap